textninja/textninja.github.io/posts/2022-01-03-custom-react-native-textinput.md

 First, let's figure out how to reformat arbitrary input to look like money.
-The only type of input that's really relevant for this purpose is digits, so we can replace non numeric values in the user input, and then add a dollar sign to the beginning and the number of cents (.00) to the end.
+The only type of input that's really relevant for this purpose is digits, so we can replace non numeric values in the user input, and then add a dollar sign to the beginning, and the number of cents (.00) to the end.

 ```javascript